w4tsn/mirror-ansible-client/README.md

 Ansible Client Deployment
 ===

-This repository provides the ability to install your Client a few minutes.
+This repository provides the ability to install your Client in a few minutes.

 We setup various things, like updating your client to the latest state, install packages like VSCode, VLC, Tilix and more, to take your whole client into a working state.